 Whether you need surgery for wrist fractures, carpal tunnel syndrome, trigger finger, swollen tendons in wrists (De Quervain’s), or an enlarged ganglion cyst, Dr. Mellano is an Torrance orthopedist that can help relieve your symptoms with fast, effective procedures that minimize downtime.

-At Mellano Orthopedics in Orange County wrist fractures treatments are a common injury we offer.
+At Mellano Orthopedics in Torrance wrist fractures treatments are a common injury we offer.
 An orthopedic doctor performs diagnostic imaging such as a wrist x-ray to see what is going on with the wrist bones.
 A simple cast, splint, or brace may be all that is needed to repair a broken wrist.
 This provides additional strength and support to keep the wrist from moving as the wrist bones mend on their own by immobilizing the wrist.
 In some cases, however, a severe wrist fracture occurs as a result of an accident or injury.
-An Orange County orthopedic surgeon, Dr. Chris Mellano is board certified to perform both complex and simple broken wrist repairs.
+An Torrance orthopedic surgeon, Dr. Chris Mellano is board certified to perform both complex and simple broken wrist repairs.
 Patients that have the following types of wrist fractures should come in as soon as possible when they have: